 Activities

-The TWSC to stimulate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site.
-The thematic exchange takes place at least twice per year and in the form of i.a. webinars, workshops, round tables inviting the groups of people related to the topic to come together.
-Depending on the topic treated, participants may include site managers, nature protection administrations, fishery administrations, aquaculture administrations, universities, research institutes, fisheries, aquaculture sectorandcivil society.
-The outcome of such exchange may lead to identify and develop, where adequate, pilot studies while including stakeholders and site managers.
+The CWSS to stimulate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site.
+The outcome of such stimulation may lead to identify and develop, where adequate, pilot studies and concrete measures.

 Potential subjects for the dialogue process: